Attorney Kendra Ortega

 False CPS Allegations As Part Of Parental Alienation Strategy

 Like personal protection orders, a parent may use Child Protective Services to build a case against the other parent.
-You will often see this in cases of parental alienation where one parent attempts to alienate the children from the other parent.
+You will often see this in cases of parental alienation, where one parent attempts to alienate the children from the other parent.
 Parents make several calls to law enforcement or CPS and report false allegations of neglect or abuse.

 The task of unraveling the lies and exposing the alienation can seem impossible.
-You will need an attorney like Kendra Ortega, who has experience with parental alienation cases and knowledge about CPS procedures and policies.
+You will need an attorney like Kendra Ortega who has experience with parental alienation cases and knowledge about CPS procedures and policies.

 Learn How An Experienced Attorney Can Protect Your Parental Rights